 UNLV is helping the many Clark County residents who are concerned about airborne pollen and allergies through its pollen-monitoring program.
 UNLV, along with the Clark County School District, worked to revive a program the county eliminated a few years ago because of budget cuts.

-UNLV’s nursing online master’s degree program is ranked sixth nationally by U.S. News & World Report.
+UNLV’s nursing online master’s degree program is ranked 13th nationally by U.S. News & World Report.

 Recent supercomputing donations by Switch and Intel are revolutionizing UNLV’s research and computing power.
-The donation of the Cherry Hill Super Computer, along with extensive network upgrades, is making UNLV the No. 4 institution for super computer and data analysis capabilities in the U.S.
+The donation of the Cherry Creek Super Computer, along with extensive network upgrades, is making UNLV one of the most tech-connected universities in the nation.

 UNLV’s Nevada Institute for Children’s Research and Policy, in partnership with the Children’s Advocacy Alliance, has received a $1 million grant from the W.K.
 Kellogg Foundation to improve access to high-quality early childhood education programs in Nevada.